Tips Bulletin

 Tips for Getting Construction Adhesive Off Drywall

 Adhesive removal is tough, even for seasoned contractors.
 If you’re feeling discouraged, it’s time to pick up some hints for getting construction adhesive off drywall.
-Learn about wallpaper removal and how to get glue off plaster walls.
+Learn about wallpaper removal and ways to remove old tile adhesive from the wall.
 Don’t miss these time-saving tips.

 Remove Glue Residue with Heat